Kashgar, Xinjiang, China قەشقەر

 Unfortunately, there is a bit of a darker history here in Xinjiang, and the ethnic mix contributes to it.

 Like Tibet, there’s a separatist movement for the Uyghurs.
 But without a strong figure like the Dalai Lama advocating for their cause around the world, their plight has been left obscure.
 Nomadic Turkic kingdoms that existed in the past were not particularly strong, leaving the area frequently subservient to Mongol, Hui, Tibetan, and Han rule.
-With so many ethnicities in the mix, including some that just aren’t there anymore, I’ve had a lot of trouble trying to learn about the history, but in the end, the they voluntarily submitted themselves to the Qing dynasty in request for help from other warlords.
+With so many ethnicities in the mix, including some that just aren’t there anymore, I’ve had a lot of trouble trying to learn about the history, but in the end, they voluntarily submitted themselves to the Qing dynasty in request for help from other warlords.
 When the Qing was overthrown, it left Xinjiang in a control vacuum, with two separate independent republics calling themselves “East Turkestan” declared.
 (These were neither concurrent or even in the same geographical area.)
 One was never recognised, and the other a few years later was recognised and supported by the Soviet Union.
 The PRC (current regime of China) was able to secure control — and they also established the “Uyghurs” into one ethnic group, lumping together all the previous nomadic Turkic groups together.

 At the establishment of the PRC in the 1950s, Uyghurs formed 75% of the province’s population.
 With that figure below 50% now, there is a segment of the population that feels pushed out.
 How much?
 It’s really hard to say, with the media clampdown here.
 There’s an undercurrent of feeling that with China’s economic expansion into Xinjiang, most of the economic opportunity is being given to Han people, many of whom are migrating out here.
 There’s also complaints of China’s regulation of Islamic practices against Uyghurs, notably with a strong encouragement against fasting during Ramadan, and a ban on certain names for children.
 Like Tibet, there’s clearly a part of the population that does support the government though, but there’s no way of knowing how widespread dissent actually is.
 All we know is that it does exist.

 While the police presence here isn’t nearly as visible as in Tibet, nor is there the same ridiculous amount of Chinese flags everywhere like Tibet, an atmosphere of repression is definitely there under the surface.
 The streets seem safe and relaxed enough.
 Han people live on one side and Uyghurs on the other, with little to no integration.
 But people both Han and Uyghur openly talk about (or at least, loud enough for me to hear) the troubles they face here: hotels and guesthouses encounter scrutiny of harbouring terrorists, and they take down far more personal information upon check-in than in other places.
 Uyghurs find themselves assumed to be terrorists.
 They seem paranoid of government monitoring of WeChat, despite using it anyway, and paranoid of police.
 This is a consequence of the lingering separatist movement.
-Terrorist attacks have happened in recent years, most notably an attack on policemen and a bus bombing in 2008 and a train station mass stabbing attack in Yunnan province in 2014, both of which lead to heavy clampdowns in Xinjiang.
+Terrorist attacks have happened in recent years, most notably an attack on policemen and a bus bombing in 2008 and a train station mass stabbing attack in Yunnan province in 2014, both of which led to heavy clampdowns in Xinjiang.
 Worse, murky independent accounts of some described incidents have led to accusations that the government is either covering up, exacerbating, or simply creating incidents and linking them to Uyghur terrorists when convenient.
 While it’s absolutely true that there are extremists, terrorists, and tragedies resulting from terrorism, the state reaction isn’t helping when it comes to knowing the truth.

 On the other hand, the Chinese view — at least from Chinese backpackers in my hostel — is that these separatists have no right to complain.
 Unlike Tibet, which has historically lived in its own land, Uyghurs are just “Turkish migrants”.
 Hmm.
 Well, what about the neighbouring “stan” countries then?
 Or the Han residents in Xinjiang?
 I certainly hope there are better arguments; I’ve heard far more nuanced takes from other Chinese nationals for other sensitive issues.